 If you’re a beauty brand using Shopify, it’s time we talk bundles.

-Not just any bundles, specifically bundles for Shopify beauty merchants.
+Not just any bundles, specifically beauty bundles for Shopify merchants.
 Because shoppers browsing for skincare, makeup, or haircare don’t buy the same way as someone buying a new hoodie or protein powder.

 Their expectations are different.
 Their habits are different.
 And the way you bundle your products should reflect that.